Mod Podge Rocks

 • Optional – 13/16 spade bit

-Step 1: Gather your supplies.
+Step 1: Gather supplies for your snowman advent calendar.
 You can get a clock face and the wood parts from the supply list at Michaels!

 Step 2: To make the snowman's hat, cut one of the long wood rectangles in half using the miter saw.
 That's the brim.
 You’ll use one of the pine squares as the top of the hat.